List of Sekirei characters: Uzume

 Near the end of the Second Stage, Uzume leaves Izumo Inn, realizing she can no longer be friends with Minato's group.
 She unwillingly fights Minato and his Sekirei in the hunt for Sekirei #06 (Homura) and when she is forced to try and steal Minato's Jinki after the 3rd match in Phase Three she is visibly upset.
 She visits Chiho a few times after she leaves Izumo Inn, in tears because she is being forced to fight her friends.
 She is with Higa's Sekirei when they attack Izumo Inn in a second attempt to steal Minato's Jinki, but deserts her erst-while "comrades" after she learns of Minato's Sekirei's successful "rescue" of Chiho, and sacrifices herself in order to save Minato, getting stabbed in the back by Sekirei #31 (Sai) and eventually dying in Minato's arms; similarly in the anime, she sacrifices herself to save Musubi.
 In both the manga and anime, before her termination is complete she begs Minato to look after and protect Chiho, and Minato tearfully promises to do so.
 Her termination devastates Minato and his Sekirei but also motivates Minato to win the Sekirei Plan in order to restore her to life.
-Uzume's spirit appears idly sitting on Izumo Inn's rooftop when Minato is temporarily "terminated" during the Kamikura Island battle and tells him he is not supposed to be there yet, questioning why Minato's Sekirei are letting their Ashikabi be in such a place.
+Uzume's spirit appears idly sitting on the afterlife Izumo Inn's rooftop when Minato is temporarily "terminated" during the Kamikura Island battle and tells him he is not supposed to be there yet, questioning why Minato's Sekirei are letting their Ashikabi be in such a place.
 She also tells him that he can only bring one Sekirei to the final battle at Kouten.
 A year after the final battle, she is restored along with all of the other fallen Sekirei, but because of the long period of time she spent "terminated" she awakens without her memories.
 Minato's plan is to reunite Uzume with Chiho (who is coming to Izumo Inn after her complete cure), but Uzume prematurely sneaks out of the MBI facility and makes her own way to Izumo Inn (which Minato had told her about), where she and Chiho are joyfully reunited and continue to happily live together.